stepper1029/Reversi/README.md

 all coordinates of the HexCell.
 This makes it easier to implement the strategy and check whether a cell is a corner or next to a corner.
 - Implemented all required aspects of part 2 as outlined above.

+## Changes since Part 2:
+- There is no longer a keyboard listener and instead the view uses a features interface.
+So the controller now implements two features interfaces.
+- The view highlights the cells which are valid moves.

 ## Extra credit:
 All four strategies were implemented and can be composed.
 See Strategy section above for more